zcrayman/tut-rest/6/README.md

         assertTrue(order.getLink("Order Status").getHref().endsWith(orderBase + "/status"));
     }

-This will not compile, as the Order class won't have a getLink() method.
+This code will not compile yet as the `Order` class in the RESTful Domain doesn't yet have a `getLink()` method.

-The full test class will now look something like (we've extracted the order generation into a helper, as its duplicated 3 times now)
+The full test class will now look like the following:

     package com.yummynoodlebar.rest.functional;

     import com.yummynoodlebar.rest.controller.fixture.RestDataFixture;
     import com.yummynoodlebar.rest.domain.Order;